ChefOnline Blog ChefOnline 0330 380 1000

 3. Which food is better for digestion, North or South Indian?

-As south indian food uses fermented ingredients like idli, dosa butter, its usually lighter, making it easier on the stomach.
-But if you can do it right, they are both tasty.
+As South Indian food uses fermented ingredients like idli and dosa batter, it’s usually lighter, making it easier on the stomach.
+But both cuisines can be healthy when prepared well.

 At the end of the day, there’s no one-size-fits-all.
-Both North and South Indian menus have their charm.
-And now that you know what’s what, your food orders just got a whole lot smarter.
+Both North and South Indian menus have their charm, and now that you know the difference, your food orders just got a whole lot smarter.

-So the next time you're hungry and typing “Indian takeaway near me”, you won’t just be scrolling, you’ll know exactly what to order.
+So the next time you're hungry and typing “Indian takeaway near me”, you won’t just be scrolling — you’ll know exactly which cuisine fits the moment.

 You may also like